boisgera/leap/Functions.lean.md

 ```

-Functions with several arguments
+Currying
 --------------------------------------------------------------------------------

-You can consider functions with an arbitrary (but fixed) number of arguments.
+You can define functions with an arbitrary (but fixed) number of arguments.
 For example:

 ```lean